-Amy Uyematsu

-An award-winning poet and a mathematics teacher, Uvematsu was born and raised in Southern California after her parents were
+Amy Uyematsu An award-winning poet and a mathematics teacher, Uvematsu was born and raised in Southern California after her parents were released from incarceration at the Manzanar (California) and Gila River (Arizona) War Relocation Centers.

-TRIBUTE

 Amy Uyematsu died June 23 in Culver City, Calif.
 She was 75.
 A Sansei, Uyematsu authored six poetry books: 1992's "30 Miles from J-Town," for which she won the Nicholas Roerich Poetry Prize; 1997's "Nights of Fire, Nights of Rain"; 2005's "Stone Bow Prayer"; 2015's "The Yellow Door"; 2016's "Basic Vocabulary"; and 2022's "That Blue Trickster Time" (2022).
 Prior to that, Uyematsu authored a seminal essay titled "The Emergence of Yellow Power in America" that appeared in the newspaper Gidra in 1969 (see tinyurl.com/3ua38jxh).
 She also contributed to "Roots: An Asian American Reader," a seminal textbook used in Asian American studies programs.
 After graduating from the University of California, Los Angeles, with a bachelor's degree in mathematics, she a taught that subject for more than three decades in the Los Angeles Unified School District.
 Mary Uyematsu Kao reflected on her sister's "superachiever" life.
 In an email to the Pacific Citizen, Kao wrote: "As years went by, her movement activism found a loving home in the poetry community.
 Her voice was uplifted, and a symbiotic love created the legacy she has left us with today - her six poetry books and the historic front-runner of Asian American texts - 'Roots: An Asian American Reader.'
-"Roots' was used by Asian American students all over the country as the basis for starting Asian American Studies at their college campuses," Kao continued.
-In 2012, the Friends of the Little Tokyo Branch Library honored Uyematsu for her contributions to the Japanese American community as a writer.
+"Roots' was used by Asian American students all over the country as the basis for starting Asian American Studies at their college campuses," Kao contin- In 2012, the Friends of the Little Tokyo Branch Library honored Uyematsu for her contributions to the Japanese American community as a writer.
 Uyematsu's survivors include her husband, Raul Contreras; son, Chris Tachiki; mother, Elsie Umatsu Osajima; and sister, Mary Uyematsu Kao.
+TRIBUTE TOM AONO